Pronouns she, her, hers

 Ph.D., Marquette University, 2008

-My teaching philosophy is predicated on the theory that there is always more to learn.
+My teaching philosophy is predicated on the assumption that there is always more to learn.
 This impacts my teaching in two important ways: (1) My courses are continually evolving as I learn about teaching and learning and as I receive feedback from students, and (2) I strive to consider multiple perspectives in the classroom.
 My primary goals as an instructor are to foster an inclusive learning environment, promote critical thinking about course content and methodology, reduce student anxiety, and encourage students to take an active role in their learning.
 Additionally, one overarching goal that I have as an instructor is to make complex topics more accessible.

 Another tenant that guides my teaching is the principle that all students bring a unique and important perspective to the classroom.
 I look forward to learning alongside and from my students each semester.
 My aim in every course is to present material that is respectful and inclusive of diversity in the context of gender, sexuality, disability, age, socioeconomic status, ethnicity, and race.
 I incorporate multiple assessment strategies into my courses to address various learner needs and to support students from different backgrounds and experiences.
 Through these methods, I hope to foster a learning environment in which all students feel comfortable, welcome, and valued.